saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Database/database.md

 - <b> RedShift </b>
     - <u> petabyte-size data-warehouse </u>
     - Data warehouses
-        - are for Online Analytical Procesing (OLAP)
+        - are for <u>Online Analytical Procesing (OLAP)</u>
-        - can be expensive becuase they are keeping data "hot"
+        - can be expensive because they are keeping data "hot"
         - "HOT" means we can run a very complex query and a large amount of data and get that data very fast
         - Usage: when you want to quickly generate analytics or reports from a large amount of data
 - <b> ElasticCache </b>
     - a managed database of the <u> in-memory and caching open-source databases </u>
     - Redis or Memcached
-    - Usage: when you want to improve the performance of application by adding a caching layer in-front of web-server or database
+    - Usage: when you want to <u> improve the performance of application </u> by adding a caching layer in-front of web-server or database
 - <b> Neptune </b>
     - a managed <u> graph database </u>
     - Data is represented in interconnected nodes